SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ### Device deletion

 During LWM2M device registration the tenant route information is also stored in the cluster tenant.
-In order to remove the device, delete it from the list in [Viewing all Devices](/device-management-application/viewing-all-devices).
+To remove the device, delete it from the [All devices](/device-management-application/viewing-all-devices/#to-delete-devices) list.